Interview

 known to man was initially improvised.
 After that they remembered or

-wrote it down and it might have become a style or genre, but initially it
+wrote it down and it might have become a style or genre, but initially

 was improvised.